kagkarlsson/db-scheduler/README.md

 ## Versions / upgrading

+### Version 5.0
+* PR #47 allows for setting max number of executions fetched by the scheduler (contributed by [bgooren](https://github.com/bgooren))
+* PR #48 fixes a bug for medium-sized volumes where the scheduler would not continue to poll for executions until there were none left (contributed by [bgooren](https://github.com/bgooren))

 ### Version 4.1
 * Helper for using a version of the scheduler in unit/integration tests is now available in the artifact, through the class `TestHelper.createManualScheduler(...)`.
 For usage example see `SchedulerClientTest`.